 Social networks nowadays; Managing a Social Classroom; Instructions, Monitoring, Feedback; Activities, reflection and questions;

 Day 10 – Social video platforms

 Social video platforms; Photo sharing platforms: Practical Activities, reflection and questions;

 Testing students using ICT tools; Sharing knowledge and Teaching Resources; Learning with fun using mobile tools.

-Day 12 – Developing an E-Safe classroom
+Day 12 – Developing an e-safe classroom & course closure

 - Course evaluation: round up of acquired competences, feedback, and discussion.

 - Awarding of the course Certificate of Attendance.

 The schedule describes likely activities but may differ significantly based on the trainer delivering the specific session and the requests of the participants.

 If you would like to discuss a specific topic, please indicate it at least 4 weeks in advance.
 Course modifications are subject to the trainer’s discretion.